Lane Motor Museum

-The Lane Motor Museum was established in 2003 by Jeff and Susan Lane and began with Jeff Lane's personal collection of 70 vehicles.
-The collection is housed in the former Sunbeam bakery which occupied the site from 1951 to 1994.
-Lane went out of his way to collect technically significant and uniquely different vehicles and that is reflected in this collection of odd, strange and sometimes humorous vehicles.
-The collection has grown from its original 70 to over 450 with 150 on display at any given time.
+Founded in 2002, The Lane Motor Museum was established by Jeff and Susan Lane and the collection began with Jeff Lane's personal collection of 70 vehicles.
+The collection is housed in the former Sunbeam Bakery, which had occupied the site from 1951 to 1994.
+Lane went out of his way to collect "technically significant and uniquely different" vehicles and that is reflected in this collection of odd, strange, and sometimes humorous vehicles.
+The collection has grown from its original 70 cars to over 450 with 150 on display at any given time.

-Some of the more unique vehicles on display are an amphibious 1962 Alvis Stalwart, a 1960 M422 Mighty Mite Marine jeep designed for parachute drops, a 1958 BMW Isetta 300 bubble car, a 1962 Chevy Corvair Wagon, a 1948 Berger Rocket Powered Car and a 1971 Otas 820 Grand Prix.
-Since the Lane is a non-profit entity, it holds its annual fund raiser, Rally for the Lane, every fall during which time patrons can purchase spots to drive a museum car on the local roads.
+Some of the more unique vehicles on display are an amphibious 1962 Alvis Stalwart, a 1960 M422 Mighty Mite Marine jeep designed for parachute drops, a 1958 BMW Isetta 300 "bubble car," a 1962 Chevy Corvair Wagon, a 1948 Berger Rocket Powered Car, and a 1971 Otas 820 Grand Prix.
+The museum also holds a number of events.
+They held events that looked at many amphibious vehicles, propeller cars, and fabric-covered cars.
+Since the museum is a non-profit entity, it holds its annual fundraiser, Rally for the Lane.
+Since 2010 and every fall season, patrons can purchase spots to drive a museum car on the local rural roads.

 “Collection,” Lane Motor Museum website.
 Accessed July 13th 2021. https://www.lanemotormuseum.org/collection

 “Lane Motor Museum,” Visit Music City.
 Accessed July 13th 2021. https://www.visitmusiccity.com/local-business/lane-motor-museum